nsultova/rechenknecht-dev/README.md

 Things are identical for both groups, except sections that recquire GPU||a lot of disk space, those get skipped when \[vms\] is specified.
 I tend to work around with dummy-roles instead in that case.

+The reason I decided to go for mamba, are:
+* obviously keeping things separated
+* enabling my friends to install what they need without needing sudo or spamming the system
+* current ml-projects are often peculiar in terms of needs and dependencies, the approach with least headache seems to be to launch an environment via mamba and instapp pip + your-needed-python-version from _within and THEN install all further project-specific requirements via pip - again from within the env.
+Sucks but from all approaches I've worked with, the least painful and most reproducible so far
+* currently in no mood struggling with the docker vs wireguard vs kvm circus I ran into when initially planning to do it via containers
+* also, afaik accessing the GPU via containers is non-trivial so maybe sth for the future, too much overkill for this setup
+* might still do so in future tho

+### Structure

 So far the playbook has following structure:
 ```
   roles: